aadittambe/actions-pipeline/docs/source/index.md

 ### 2.2.
 Write the workflow

 In this file, we will write step-by-step instructions for GitHub to execute commands.
-GitHub Actions uses [YAML](https://en.wikipedia.org/wiki/YAML) syntax to define the workflow.
+GitHub Actions uses <a href="https://en.wikipedia.org/wiki/YAML" target="_blank">YAML</a> syntax to define the workflow.
 Delete everything in the file, and paste the text from here into the file.
 We will start with a different template instead, which is here.

 ```yaml
 name: Scrape latest data